Entanglement and thermalization in open fermion systems: Introduction

 Our results are as follows.
 First, thermal equilibrium at relatively low temperatures can be reached using such an extended lead, but the required lead size typically grows with decreasing temperature.
 This addresses point (1) above.
 Second, the time to reach the steady state in a metallic state is an inverse polynomial in the system-plus-lead size.
 This addresses point (2) above.
 Third, the above two conclusions are modified when the system is insulating, either due to an energy gap or due to disorder.
 In these cases we find that the time to reach the steady state is significantly longer, scaling exponentially with the system size.
 Fourth, the steady states in our extended lead model are low entanglement states and exhibit approximate conditional independence for appropriate regions.
 To the best of our knowledge, we study lower temperatures and larger systems than previously considered in the literature.
-Compared to the results of Ref.~\cite{mahajan2016entanglement}, we study in more detail the structure of the steady state, both in the unbiased and biased case, and we study a two-dimensional model to investigate the validity of our conclusions in more than one dimension.
+Compared to the results of Ref.~\cite{mahajan2016entanglement}, we study in more detail the structure of the steady state, both in the unbiased and biased case, and we study a two-dimensional model to investigate the validity of our conclusions in higher dimensions.

-In the remainder of this introductory section we introduce our models, define our observables, and discuss our methods.
-We then present two sets of results, one set for the one-dimensional quantum wire model and one set for the two-dimensional Chern insulator model \cite{qi2006topological}.
+In the following sections we present our models, define our observables, and discuss our methods.
+We then present two sets of results, one for the one-dimensional quantum wire model and one for the two-dimensional Chern insulator model~\cite{qi2006topological}.
 We conclude with a brief discussion of future work and open questions.

-\subsection{Models}
+\section{Models}